 Tips for Telling Bedtime Stories

-You've got characters, you've got setting, you've got plot, but somehow, the magic just isn't there.
+You’ve got characters, setting, and plot but somehow the magic just isn’t quite there.
 If you're struggling to weave a spellbinding bedtime story, try incorporating a few of these age-old storytelling tactics into your nightly narrative:

 - Get Concrete: One of the biggest mistakes that most beginning writers (and storytellers) make is to speak in abstract instead of concrete language – in other words, to tell the audience what's happening instead of showing it.
 When telling the story, keep your language as concrete as you can, describing physical details of what's happening with plenty of descriptive adjectives.
 For example, instead of saying something like "Lucy felt very happy," give it punch with a concrete detail: "Lucy cracked a smile that beamed from ear to ear."

 - Have Your Child Participate: If you're really at a loss, you can always break the fourth wall.
 Getting your child involved in the story can make things more interesting and provide more creative fodder for you to weave the tail.
 Instead of coming up with everything yourself, ask your child for suggestions.
 Where does Lucy go next?
 What does she find there?

 Bedtime rituals are a very important part of developing healthy sleep habits, but the sleep environment is just as important.
 A high quality mattress and healthy, hypoallergenic bedding are critical for a good night's rest.
 Try the award-winning 5 Little Monkeys mattress risk free, and contact us with any questions.